yogsototh/yblog/multi/blog/Hakyll-setup.md

       (key, Trad { frTrad = french , enTrad = english })
 ```

-Then I create a context taking an argument:
+Then I create a context for all key:

 ``` haskell
 tradsContext :: Context a